13. [Course]: Exposing a Database on the Web with Spring MVC

 public void doInsertsInTransaction() {

-// adding the category - the products will also be inserted automatically
+// add the category - the products will be cascaded in as well

 try {